nellieangelova/DNTAW/README.md

 ***
 **B. TransA**

-> Transcriptome Assembly (TransA) performs assemblying with the R1 and R2 trimmed reads, and after that, calculates some stats for the assembly and quality-checks it through BUSCO.
+> Transcriptome Assembly (TransA) performs assembling with the R1 and R2 trimmed reads, and after that, calculates some stats for the assembly and quality-checks it through BUSCO.
 The results of the image are the following, located in the same directory your raw data live in:

 1. One directory called *Assembly*, which contains:
-* A directory named *Trinity*, which holds the final assembly called *Trinity.fasta* and several side files generated through Trinity during assembling.
+* A directory named *Trinity*, which holds the final assembly called *Trinity.fasta* and several side files generated through during the process.
-* A txt file called *Stats.txt* with informations about the assembly's statistics.
+* A .txt file called *Stats.txt* with information about the assembly's statistics.
 * A directory called *Busco_Results* with the BUSCO's spawned files and results during quality checking.
-* A directory of the lineage downloaded and used for BUSCO analysis in both untared and tar forms.
+* A directory of the lineage downloaded and used in the BUSCO analysis, in both untared and tar forms.

 <br>